sarahzini/dotNet5785_7582_3332/README.md

 5. Exceptions.
 6. User Interface (Console) - Data layer testing program.
 7. Creating an initial database.
-Bonus : Implementing password for each volunteer.
+Bonus : Implementing Password for each volunteer.

 Stage 2
 1. Create a unified service contract for the data layer using a generic interface and inherit from it.